The Spotless Class Action is ongoing and mediation with the respondent is set to take place in March 2019.

 - the matters outlined in Spotless’ Second Trading Update on 9 December 2015 (which sought to explain the FY16 Profit Downgrade) were always likely to impact earnings in FY16;

-- further, it would be required to expense pre-contract bid costs in FY16 which has been capitalised in FY15, such that at all times during and after the claim period, Spotless was highly unlikely to be able to achieve its FY16 Guidance.
+such, that at all times during and after the claim period, Spotless was highly unlikely to be able to achieve its FY16 Guidance.

 - Spotless engaged in misleading or deceptive conduct in contravention of section 1041H of the Corporations Act 2001 (Cth), by providing and maintaining the FY16 Guidance without reasonable grounds;